wcannon/saltconf2015/README.md

-# saltconf2015
+# Phoenix
-Open Source code for my SaltConf 2015 Talk

-There is now one solution (solution three) aka Phoenix.
+There is now one solution (solution three) aka The Phoenix.

 In this project every salt-master runs a salt-minion.